uri-templates-time/specification/specification-1.1.0.md

 ## 4.2 Begin and end time in filename

-If the filename has both a begin and end date in the filename, then when parsing the filename, these two dates give the time range for that URI.
+If the filename has both a begin and end date, then when parsing the filename, these two dates give the time range for that URI.

 When generating URIs of this type, the end time must be inferred from the start time.
 The default delta to apply to the start time is assumed to be one unit of the smallest date field.
 This can be overridden by specifying a `delta` modifier on the begin time.